 - Like other great tiered loyalty programs, Kors offers its first tier, Studio, for free.

-- Resetting of points every year motivates members to consistently spend money to keep their status.
+- Resetting of points every year motivates members to consistently spend money to maintain their status.

 - No cash back rewards.

-Michael Kors offer some very unique rewards that help set them apart and try to make their members feel like they're the stars of the show, but giving member the option to redeem their points for discounts would really set them apart as haute couture.
+Michael Kors offers some very unique rewards that help set them apart.
+It tries to make members feel like they're the stars of the show, but giving them the option to redeem their points for discounts would really set them apart as haute couture.

 The North Face: VIPeak